av-mae-uf/av1tenth-docs/docs/gettingstarted/setup.rst

     sudo apt update && sudo apt upgrade

 First ensure python3 and pip are installed.
-This can be done through the following commands.
-For ``python3``:
+This can be done through the following commands:

 Python & pip
 ^^^^^^^^^^^^